Equitable vertex arboricity conjecture holds for graphs with low degeneracy: Introduction

 \section{Introduction}

-Almost all relationships in the real world can be described by networks, so doing some theoretical researches on the structures of the network is necessary and interesting.
-Actually, finding tree-like structures in a large network is a fascinating topic that attracts the attentions from many researchers (see \cite{AD16,HHZ.2018,L18,L19,MCX16}, etc.).
-When decomposing a large communication network into small pieces, we are sometimes required that each of its small pieces has an ``acyclic'' property due to some security considerations.
-This is because that in an acyclic piece we can easily and effectively identify a node failure since the local structure around such a node in this piece is so clear that it can be easily tested using some classic algorithmic tools.
-Meanwhile, we sometimes do not want have too many small pieces and hope that the scales of any two pieces will not differ a lot.
-These requirements help us to maintain the whole communication network effectively even if we have a low budget.
-Practically, this structure decomposition problem can be modeled by a minimization problem in graph theory so-called the \emph{equitable tree-coloring problem} that was introduced by Wu, Zhang and Li \cite{WZL.2013} in 2013.
+Almost all relationships in the real world can be modeled by networks, so doing theoretical research on the structure of a network is necessary and interesting.
+Actually, finding treelike structures in a network is a fascinating topic.
+It attracts the attentions from many researchers including \cite{AD16,HHZ.2018,L18,L19,MCX16}.

+While decomposing a large communication network into small pieces, we are sometimes required to make each of its small pieces having an ``acyclic'' property due to some security considerations.
+In this way, the local structure around a node in a small piece is so clear that it can be easily tested using some classic algorithmic tools, and thus we can effectively identify any possible node failure.
+Meanwhile, we do not want to have too many small pieces and hope that the scales of any two distinct pieces would not differ a lot.
+These requirements help us to keep up the communication network effectively even if we have a low budget.
+Practically, this structure decomposition problem can be modeled by \emph{equitable tree-coloring}, which was introduced by Wu, Zhang and Li \cite{WZL.2013} in 2013.

-From now on, we do not distinguish the word ``graph'' from the word ``network'', and introduce some graph-based definitions and notations.
-A graph $G$ is \emph{$d$-degenerate} if every subgraph of $G$ has a vertex of degree at most $d$.
-The minimum integer so that $G$ is $d$-degenerate is the \emph{degeneracy} of $G$, which is used to measure the sparseness of the graph.
+From now on, we do not distinguish graph from network, and introduce some graph-based definitions and notations.
+A graph is \emph{$d$-degenerate} if its every subgraph has a vertex of degree at most $d$.
+The smallest integer such that $G$ is $d$-degenerate is the \emph{degeneracy} of $G$, which is used to measure the sparseness of the graph.
 Clearly, the degeneracy of a graph is upper-bounded by its maximum degree.
-Let $V_1$ and $V_2$ be two subsets of the set $V(G)$ of vertices of a graph $G$.
-By $e(V_1,V_2)$, we denote the number of edges that have one endvertex in $V_1$ and the other in $V_2$.
-By $\D_G(v)$, we denote the degree of $v$ in the graph $G$, where $v\in V(G)$.
-By $e(G)$, we denote the number of edges in $G$.
-For other undefined but standard notations, we refer the readers to the book \cite{Bondy.2008}.
+Let $V_1$ and $V_2$ be two subsets of the vertex set $V(G)$ of a graph $G$.
+By $e(V_1,V_2)$, we denote the number of edges that have one end-vertex in $V_1$ and the other in $V_2$.
+By $\D_G(v)$, we denote the degree of the vertex $v$ in $G$.
+By $e(G)$, we denote the number of edges of $G$.
+For other undefined notation, we refer the readers to the book \cite{Bondy.2008}.